chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/README.md

 2. Open [ProperTree Editor](https://github.com/corpnewt/ProperTree) and select your config.plist inside `EFI -> OC`.
 3. In the top menu, click on `File` and select `OC Snapshot`.
 This will automatically add and order our new kexts into our config.plist.
 4. Navigate to `Kernel -> Block` in your config.plist.
-You most likely will see an entry with an Identifier name that says `com.apple.IOSkywalkFamily`.
+You most likely will see an entry with an Identifier name that says `com.apple.iokit.IOSkywalkFamily`.
 Make sure you set `Enabled` = `True`!

 ![KernelBlock](https://github.com/chrisdodgers/Fix_Fenvi-T919_FileVault_macOS_Sequoia_15.x/blob/main/Photos/Kernel-Block-Config.png)</br>